kapoorabhish/kapoorabhish.github.com/source/_posts/2013-07-08-installing-phpmyadmin.markdown

 sudo gedit /etc/apache2/apache2.conf
 {% endcodeblock %}

-Add the line to apache config file.
+Add the line to at the end of apache config file.
 {% codeblock %}
 Include /etc/phpmyadmin/apache.conf
 {% endcodeblock %}